 Well, the answer to that question will depend on what you are looking to get out of it.

 Are you a sales rep?
 An SMB owner?
 Maybe and educator?
 The platform you choose should be the one that best serves your unique needs.

 Here are the top options.
 We’ll give each a fare shakedown, and highlight the business vectors they complement the most.
 Bare in mind that some may be great solutions for a variety of customer personas.

 With the possible exception of Dr.Fauci, no one was rushed faster into the COVID-19-related limelight than Zoom.
 Already an established name within corporate circles, Zoom became the world’s go-to solution to keep in touch with family members and colleagues during months of lockdown.
 Weddings, birthday parties, even funerals were conducted via Zoom during the most heavily-enforced periods of the lockdown.

 A major contributing factor to its popularity is Zoom’s generous free account.
-Using it, you will have allows unlimited one-on-one meetings.
+With, you will have allows unlimited one-on-one meetings.
 However, group sessions can last only up to 40 minutes and include up to 100 participants.

 - Pro- Suitable for less than 10 users.
 The price is $14.9 per user per month.

 - Business- Suitable for companies that require more than 10 users.
 The

 price starts at $19.9 per user per month.